-DSpace 6.x supports pagination by allowing two query parameters: limit and offset.
-Note however that the aggregate results number is not supplied (see DS-3887).
-Endpoints which return arrays of objects, such as /communities, /collections or /items, are "paginated": the full list is broken into "pages" which start at offset from the beginning of the list and contain at most limit elements.
+Two other query parameters of note are limit and offset.
+Endpoints which return arrays of objects, such as /communities, are "paginated": the full list is broken into "pages" which start at offset from the beginning of the list and contain at most limit elements.
 By repeated queries you can retrieve any portion of the array or all of it.
-The default value of offset is 0 and the default value of limit is 100.
-So, as an example, to retrieve the sixth through tenth elements of the full list of Collections, you could do this:
+Offsets begin at zero.
+So, to retrieve the sixth through tenth elements of the full list of Collections, you could do this: